 Incoming freshmen cannot apply to the Honors College until they have been admitted to the University of Oklahoma.

-Honors College applications received by the deadline of January 15 will be considered for priority housing consideration to live in OU's Residential Colleges.
-The Residential Colleges housing application will be available to complete in spring 2021 for Honors College students, but all incoming freshmen must complete a freshman housing contract available in November.
+Honors College applications received by the deadline of February 1 will be considered for priority housing consideration to live in OU's Residential Colleges.
+Honors College admitted students will find the Residential Colleges as a living option when completing OU's housing application.

 For questions about the Honors College application process, please contact the Office of Admissions & Recruitment at firstname.lastname@example.org or 405-325-2151.